top of page

 For application and information contact the high school counselor or OSFA.

 The Early Childhood Educators Scholarship

-Eligibility – legal residents who are currently employed as early childhood educators or licensed family care providers who enroll in an associate, bachelor, or master’s degree program in Early Childhood Education or related programs (i.e., elementary education, psychology, sociology) at an eligible Massachusetts public or private college or university.
+Eligibility – legal residents who are currently employed for at least 6 months as early childhood educators or licensed family care providers who enroll in an associate, bachelor, or master’s degree program in Early Childhood Education or related programs (i.e., elementary education, psychology, sociology) at an eligible Massachusetts public or private college or university.

 Awards – maximum of $2,250 per semester at community colleges; $3,600 per semester at public state colleges; $4,500 per semester at public or private universities.
 The recipient agrees to continue employment as an early childhood educator or childcare provider in Massachusetts upon completing the degree requirements, or repay funds.

 Eligibility – legal resident of Massachusetts students who are pursuing a STEM (Science, Technology, Engineering, Math) degree.

 Awards – up to $6,500 per year for full-time students; up to $3,250 per year for part-time students; for Community College enrollment up to $4,000 per year full-time; $2,000 per year part-time.

 This scholarship rewards high student achievement while helping to attract more high-performing students to Massachusetts public higher education.

 Eligibility – legal resident who scores in the Advanced category on one of three high school state assessment tests in English Language Arts, Mathematics, or STE (Biology, Chemistry, Introductory Physics or Technology/Engineering); scores in the Proficient or Advanced category on the remaining two high school state assessment tests; and has a combined MCAS score on these assessments that ranks in the top 25 percent in the school district.

 Awards – non-need-based tuition waiver for state-supported undergraduate courses not to exceed the resident undergraduate tuition rate at the participating institution.